Interior Plains: Current land use

 Grassland and shrubland make up the largest portion of the Interior Plains within the United States, at 44.4 percent.
 The western margin is mainly shortgrass prairie dominated by blue grama and buffalograss.
-Prairies on the eastern side of the Interior Plains are dominated by tall grasses varieties including big bluestem and switchgrass.
+Prairies on the eastern side of the Interior Plains are dominated by tall grass varieties including big bluestem and switchgrass.
 The two regions are separated by mixed-grass prairie, which contains both short and long grass varieties as well as little bluestem and western wheatgrass.
 Land used for cattle-grazing is included under this classification, which sustains nearly 50 percent of all United States beef cattle.

 In Canada, provinces located within the Interior Plains produce nearly 60 percent of all beef cattle.

 Much of the land in the Interior Plains is used for agriculture.
 In the year 2000, 43.8 percent of the Great Plains portion of the Interior Plains were used for agriculture.
-By far, wheat comprises the largest portion of the agricultural yield in region; combined, wheat exports from the Interior Plains make up more than half of the world’s exports.
+By far, wheat comprises the largest portion of the agricultural yield in region; combined, wheat exports from the Interior Plains make up more than half of the world's exports.
 Other significant crops produced in the region include barley, corn, cotton, sorghum, soybeans, and canola, which is particularly important to Canadian exports.

 Other sources comprise much smaller portions of the land.
 In decreasing percentage, forests make up 5.8%, wetland makes up 1.6%, developed land makes up 1.5%, barren land makes up .6%, and land used for mining makes up .1%.

+Physiography

+The Interior Plains physiographic area stretches across Canada and the United States, and the two governments each use a different hierarchical system to classify their portions.
+In Canada, the Interior Plains makes up one of seven physiographic areas included in the highest level of classification - defined as a "region" in that country.
+In the United States it is one of eight physiographic areas (of the contiguous 48 states) included in the highest classification, defined as a "division" there.

+Interior Plains in Canada

+The Interior Plains of Canada are one of seven physiographic areas included in the highest level classification in that country.
+That country calls this primary classification level "region."
+For some of the seven regions, a subregion schema is provided.
+For other physiographic regions (such as the Interior Plains and Appalachian Uplands) subregions are not developed, but the tertiary level (called "division" in Canada) is used in the mapping data.